What to do in Covent Garden, London in 2026

 Neal’s Yard

-Located within the greater Covent Garden area is one of the most Instagramable areas in London - Neal’s Yard.
+Located within the greater Covent Garden area is one of the most Instagrammable areas in London - Neal’s Yard.
 The courtyard is highlighted with colorful window frames and vibrant cafes.
 The surrounding area features many quaint shops and quirky boutiques.

 Seven Dials neighborhood